Significance of Bio-Based Spray Foam Insulation

 A viable bio-based spray foam industry is likely to lead to economic development opportunities due to the growing interest in spray foam insulation and increasing consumer demand for green products.
 The successful utilization of agricultural and forestry residues will benefit the agricultural producers, wood processing industries and forest landowners.
-These sectors combined contributed $4.1 billion to the Louisiana economy in 2013 (LSU AgCenter 2014).
-The state has more than 14 million acres in forests and another approximately 2 million acres in agricultural plant commodities.
-“Most of this land is located in rural communities and consequently, this project has great potential for rural economic development in these areas,” says industry expert Todd Shupe.
+These sectors combined contribute billions of dollars each year to the economy of many US states.

 Rural economic development is a huge issue in every state.
 Most rural areas have a forestry and/or agricultural industry which can facilitate a viable bio-based spray foam industry.

 Most forestry and agricultural operations have a waste stream.
 This could be sawdust and slabs or corn cobs and rice hulls.
 The major cost to use these materials is shipping.
 This can be controlled if a bio-based spray foam company were to locate in a rural area near an active forestry and/or agricultural sector(s).